First Post-Minkowskian approach to turbulent gravity

 In two spatial dimensions, energy is conserved while enstrophy (vorticity squared) is dissipated, which implies a direct (large to small) enstrophy cascade and an inverse energy cascade (from small to large) \cite{FRISCH}.

 The result is a smooth flow field with $\alpha=1$, corresponding to $p=1/2$, $a_p=2/5$ and a much steeper energy spectrum $|{\mathbf k}|^{-3}$.
 The expression (\ref{MSTAR}) now gives

 From the above relations it is apparent that putative black holes (BHs) are another five orders of magnitude more massive than in the $3d$ case.
 In fact, they range from $10^{-5} \div 10^{-9}$ solar masses, namely $10^{25} \div 10^{21}$ kg, significantly more massive than in the previous cases.

-It is worth noting that all turbulent cascades above involve pretty large values of the Reynolds number $Re=L_0/L_m$ around $10^{20}$ (as a matter of reference, the Reynolds number for a standard airline is about $10^8$).
+It is worth noting that all turbulent cascades above involve pretty large values of the Reynolds number ${\it Rey}=L_0/L_m$ around $10^{20}$ (as a matter of reference, the Reynolds number for a standard airline is about $10^8$).

-In the above, we have established that turbulent flows are capable of potentially strong interactions with growing BHs, since they can reach down to the background curvature scale (i.e., the mass in the case of a Schwarzschild black hole).
+So far we have established that turbulent flows are capable of potentially strong interactions with growing BHs, since they can reach down to the background curvature scale (i.e., the mass in the case of a Schwarzschild black hole).
 The key question, however, is how to describe such strong coupling in quantitative terms.
 As discussed in the Introduction, a fully-fledged answer to this question must necessarily rely upon the non-perturbative solution of Einstein's equations, driven by a turbulent matter tensor.